creof/geo-obj/README.md

 ## The DataFactory

-## Generators and the DataGeneratorInterface
+## Generators and the GeneratorInterface

 ## Validators